tasmiarahmantanjin/docker-1/README.md

 ### ***Notes***

-	1. You can find details explanation about the exercises as a comment inside of exercise solution files
+	1. You can find details explanation about the exercises as a comment inside of the solution files.
-	2. You can find the subject in the root of the repository.